brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 ****

 O Lord, do not rebuke me in your anger, nor chastise me in your wrath.
 Have mercy on me, Lord, for I am weak; heal me for my bones have been troubled and my soul exceedingly troubled; but you, Lord, how long?
-Turn back, O Lord, deliver my soul; save me for your mercyÂ’s sake.
+Turn back, O Lord, deliver my soul; save me for your mercy’s sake.
 For in death no one remembers you, and in Hell who will confess you?
 I have toiled in my groaning, every night I shall wash my bed and drench my couch with my tears.
 My eye has been troubled through anger, I have grown old among all my foes.
 Depart from me all you evil doers, for the Lord has heard the voice of my weeping.
 The Lord has heard my supplication, the Lord has accepted my prayer.
 Let all my enemies be ashamed and greatly troubled, let them be turned back and speedily be utterly ashamed.

 Glory to the Father and to the Son and to the Holy Spirit.